shekibobo/user-to-user-example/README.md

 class User < ActiveRecord::Base
   has_many :matches
-  has_many :matched_users, -> { uniq }, through: :matches, class_name: "User"
+  has_many :matched_users, through: :matches, class_name: "User"
 end
 ```

-At this point, we'll have four passing tests (where we assert the child is added or removed from the parent's collection) and two failing tests (where the parent is added or removed from the child's collection).
+At this point, we'll have two passing tests (where we assert the child is added or removed from the parent's collection) and two failing tests (where the parent is added or removed from the child's collection).
 So cool, we're half way there.

 Next we'll need to add callbacks to the `Match` model to automatically set up an inverse `match` object for each new match that's created, but only if one doesn't already exist yet: